opencv/opencv/modules/contrib/doc/openfabmap.rst

 .. highlight:: cpp

-The openFABMAP package has been integrated into OpenCV from the openFABMAP <http://code.google.com/p/openfabmap/> project.
+The openFABMAP package has been integrated into OpenCV from the openFABMAP <http://code.google.com/p/openfabmap/> project [ICRA2011]_.
 OpenFABMAP is an open and modifiable code-source which implements the Fast Appearance-based Mapping algorithm (FAB-MAP) developed by Mark Cummins and Paul Newman.
 The algorithms used in openFABMAP were developed using only the relevant FAB-MAP publications.

 FAB-MAP is an approach to appearance-based place recognition.
 FAB-MAP compares images of locations that have been visited and determines the probability of re-visiting a location, as well as providing a measure of the probability of being at a new, previously unvisited location.
 Camera images form the sole input to the system, from which visual bag-of-words models are formed through the extraction of appearance-based (e.g. SURF) features.